GMOD/react-msaview/USAGE.md

 You can also look at lib/src/model.ts for the full model source code

-The React-MSAView pacakge uses this 'model' extensively, instead of a 'prop' based API
+The React-MSAView package uses this 'model' extensively, instead of a 'prop' based API

 It is helpful to be knowledgeable of the way mobx+react inter-operate: you can